tiby312/broccoli-project/report/src/ch2-construction-vs-query.md

 ### Inserting elements after construction

 broccoli does not support inserting elements after construction.
 If you want to add more elements, you have to rebuild the tree.
-In most usecases, I think you want to do this anyway.
+However, broccoli provides a `intersect_with()` function that lets you find collisions between two groups.
+This way you can have one group of static objects and another group of dynamic objects, and update the static objects less frequently.
 In a dynamic particle system for example, most of the time, enough particles move about in one step to justify recreating the whole tree.
 Trying to avoid this using loose bounding boxes can make querying take longer as there are more intersections to detect than necessary.